sun-runners/ngAnime/README.md

 ngAnime
 =======

-ngAnime is an angularjs library that creates countdown and countup with flipclock.js
+ngAnime is an angularjs library that creates animation with anime.js

 <br/>